Kleo

-Kleo is a German action-thriller television series co-created by Hanno Hackfort, Richard Kropf and Bob Konrad for Netflix.
+Kleo is a German action-thriller comedy television series co-created by Hanno Hackfort, Richard Kropf, and Bob Konrad for Netflix, premiering in 2022.
 It follows the revenge journey of a former East German Stasi assassin, Kleo Straub (Jella Haase), after her arrest and subsequent imprisonment until the fall of the Berlin Wall.

-It premiered on Netflix on 19 August 2022, and was renewed for a second season on 29 September 2022.
+It premiered on Netflix on 19 August 2022, with the second season released on 25 July 2024.

 Synopsis

-In 1987, after successfully assassinating a double agent in a West Berlin club, East German Stasi assassin Kleo Straub, a blond pretty young girl is falsely imprisoned by her agency.
-When she is released after the Berlin Wall is taken down in 1990, she plans her revenge on the conspirators who framed her.
+In 1987, after successfully assassinating a double agent in a West Berlin club, East German Stasi assassin Kleo Straub is falsely imprisoned by her agency.
+When she is released after the Berlin Wall is taken down in 1989, she plans her revenge on the conspirators who framed her.
 Meanwhile, Sven Petzold, an underappreciated fraud policeman who witnessed the 1987 murder, finds connections between it and Straub, leading him to impede her vengeance quest.